Ameesha Patel: Acting career

-Debut and initial success (2000–2002)
+Early widespread success (2000–2002)

 Patel's first opportunity for acting came in the form of an offer from her father's schoolmate, Rakesh Roshan, to star opposite his son, Hrithik Roshan, in the romantic thriller Kaho Naa...
 Pyaar Hai (2000).
 The offer came immediately after she graduated from high school, but she refused the project because she wanted to continue her education in the US.
 Afterwards, Kareena Kapoor replaced her, but luckily, Kapoor dropped out a few days into the principal photography and Patel was given the opportunity once again during a family lunch.
 She readily agreed to do the project this time.
 The role of Sonia Saxena, an exuberant college girl in love, undergoing a tortuous time after losing her lover and rediscovering a more mature relationship, gave Patel scope to perform.
 The film was a major commercial success and established Patel as a rising star, earning her a nomination for the Filmfare Award for Best Female Debut.
 In her second film, the Telugu language drama Badri, she starred opposite Pawan Kalyan.
 The film was a major success, earning more than ₹12 crore distributor share in India.

 2001 saw her appearing in Anil Sharma's cross-border romance Gadar: Ek Prem Katha, alongside Sunny Deol.
 Patel signed on much before she shot into the limelight with Kaho Naa...
 Pyaar Hai and was among 22 girls that were screen-tested from 500 girls who came to audition for the film.
 Patel had gone through a 12-hour audition before she got the part.
 The film went on to become the top-grossing film of the year, as well as the biggest hit of the 21st century, earning Rs 973 million in India.
 Set during the Indo-Pakistani War of 1947, it featured Patel as Sakeena, a Muslim girl who finds refuge in Deol's house during the riots, and subsequently falls for him.
 Her performance was praised, and won her the Filmfare Special Performance Award, in addition to her first nomination for the Filmfare Award for Best Actress.
 Taran Adarsh of IndiaFM concluded: "Despite being one-film-old, Patel deserves full marks for handling the complex role with elegance.
 She looks the character she is portraying and impresses with a natural performance."
 The film was perceived as being excessively anti-Pakistani.